Anton-beep/distributed_calculations_go/README.md

 # Distributed Calculations
 Distributed calculations written in Go language.
 This project assumes all standard mathematical operations (+, /, *, -) need a lot of time to be calculated.
-Therefore it would be logical to create a system which will organize a work of several machines to calculated given expressions as fast as possible.
+Therefore, it would be logical to create a system that will organize the work of several machines to calculated given expressions as fast as possible.

 # Configure
 ***Before building and using calculation server and storage you must create `.env` file*** (specifies environmental variables, i.e. config).
 To do this you can use `.env.template` (`calculationServer/.env.template`, `storage/.env.template`) and just put your values there.
-## CalculationServer
+### CalculationServer
 - `STORAGE_URL` - URL of storage server ***(If you are using docker to deploy calculation server write `http://host.docker.internal:<storage port>`!!!)***
 - `NUMBER_OF_CALCULATORS` - Number of calculators (workers) that will be created
 - `SEND_ALIVE_DURATION` - Duration of sending alive message to storage server
 - `CALCULATION_SERVER_NAME` - Name of a calculation server

-## Storage
+### Storage
 - `POSTGRESQL_USER` - User for database
 - `POSTGRESQL_PASSWORD` - Password for database
 - `POSTGRESQL_DB` - Database name